Partition Actions in San Luis Obispo County

 San Luis Obispo County is a county located on the Central Coast of California.
 It is bordered by Monterey County to the north, Kern County to the east, Santa Barbara County to the south, and the Pacific Ocean to the west.
 The county seat is San Luis Obispo.
 The county is known for its beautiful beaches, rolling hills, and vineyards.
 It is home to several state parks, including Montana de Oro State Park, Morro Bay State Park, and Pismo State Beach.
 The county is also home to several universities, including California Polytechnic State University, Cuesta College, and Cal Poly San Luis Obispo.
 The county is a popular tourist destination, with attractions such as Hearst Castle, the Mission San Luis Obispo de Tolosa, and the historic downtown area of San Luis Obispo.

 According to Zillow, the median home value in San Luis Obispo County is $637,400 as of 2021.
-As of July 2020, the population of San Luis Obispo County, California was 295,912.
+The population of San Luis Obispo County, California is 295,912.

 Experienced Real Estate Partition Action Attorneys Serving San Luis Obispo County